John J. Maresca: University for Peace

-In 2007 Dr. Maresca was appointed Rector of the University for Peace, and served as such until February, 2013.
+In 2007 Maresca was appointed rector of the University for Peace, and he served as such until February 2013.
 Headquartered in Costa Rica, the United Nations-mandated University for Peace was established in December 1980 as a Treaty Organization by the UN General Assembly.
 As determined in the Charter of the University, the mission of the University for Peace is: "to provide humanity with an international institution of higher education for peace with the aim of promoting among all human beings the spirit of understanding, tolerance and peaceful coexistence, to stimulate cooperation among peoples and to help lessen obstacles and threats to world peace and progress, in keeping with the noble aspirations proclaimed in the Charter of the United Nations".